pinmacaroon/hook/docs/md/docs.md

 ## Legal

 The software itself is licensed under the MIT license.
 Dependencies' licence may vary.
-Please read the Terms of Service before using the software!
+Please read the Discord Developer Terms of Service before using the software!

 ## `dchook.properties`